hacf-fr/hassRenaultZE/README.md

 This is based on work by [edent](https://github.com/edent/Renault-Zoe-API)

 ## What's Available?
-The custom component will create a sensor with the battery information as attributes:
+The custom component will create a sensor with the battery charge level (in %), together with the following attributes:

 * plugged: false
 * remaining_range: 151
 * last_update: 2019-01-07T07:33:48
-* charge_level: 60
 * charging: false

 A few point to note.
 The `remaining_range` is in Kilometres, and the `charge_level` is in %.

+Regarding the updates, the sensor will attempt to run a "deep" update (ie. send a request for the car to update it's status on the server) every 20 minutes.
+This is based on both an internal flag and the last_update.
+Attempts to update within 20 minutes will be logged as warnings in the home assistant log.
+The warning message will be: "Send SMS Error" (sic)

 ## Getting started
 Initially, you'll need to make a note of your vehicule VIN, and register with [Renault ZE Services](https://www.services.renault-ze.com/).
 You will need to add the vin, the username and the password to your configuration file.